loginom/admin-guide-l10n/data-en/server/config.md

 # Configuration

-Loginom Server configuration files are in the work directory.
-The default location of the work directory - `%AllUsersProfile%\BaseGroup\Loginom 6\Server`.
+Loginom Server configuration files are in the working directory.
+The default location of the working directory - `%AllUsersProfile%\BaseGroup\Loginom 6\Server`.

 ## The Server General Settings